wdk-docs/npm-docs/source/packages-and-modules/transferring-a-package-from-a-user-account-to-an-org.rst

 As a package maintainer, you may want to move a package into an Org so that all members or everyone on a specific team, can publish to the package.

-Note: If your package is private, the new package owner must also have a paid user account It is possible to transfer ownership of scoped packages, however we don't recommend it because it can create some ownership confusion.
+.. note:: If your package is private, the new package owner must also have a paid user account It is possible to transfer ownership of scoped packages, however we don't recommend it because it can create some ownership confusion.
 Transferring packages between a user and an Org works slightly differently than transferring packages between users.
 There will be an extra step of adding the package to an Org team.
 The new maintainer or owner will also need to be the Org owner or team admin.

 Transferring a package from a user account to an Org on the website